digitalrecompense/TIME/explore.md

 # Scale-Relative Time, Limits, and Ontology

-A structured clarification of mathematical, physical, and metaphysical claims.
+A structured clarification of my mathematical, physical, and metaphysical claims.

 ---